matthew-ding/primes-application/README.md

 2) Problem 10,11,12

-Take the project files found under "Problem 10-12", and build and compile a Java program.
+Import the "Problem10-12" directory as a standalone project, and build and compile a Java program.

    a.
 Problem 10
       -Run the main method within "problem10.java"